 The world is facing the dual challenge of providing access to affordable and reliable energy for improving our quality of life, while also reducing greenhouse gas emissions from the global energy system with a sense of fierce urgency.
 This will require a major transformation of the global energy system, a sector worth more than $10 trillion per year.
 This dual challenge also offers the biggest opportunity of the 21st century.
 How businesses, nations, researchers and civic organizations seize this opportunity will impact not just our environment, but the global economy and national security.

 The magnitude, speed and the nature of this energy transition is unique and unprecedented.
 Looking back in time for historic lessons will not guarantee future success.
 Solving the energy challenge will require innovations across science, engineering, business, law, finance and human behavior.
 To explore, understand and appreciate these innovations, we launched the inaugural Stanford Global Energy Forum in 2018.

-At Stanford, about 300 dedicated faculty and staff along with hundreds of students are focused on energy innovations.
-Stanford has launched multiple initiatives that integrate knowledge to shape the future of natural gas, the electricity grid, energy storage, global carbon management and sustainable finance.
+At Stanford, about 300 dedicated faculty and staff along with hundreds of students are focused on energy and climate innovations.
+Stanford has launched multiple initiatives that integrate knowledge to shape the future of natural gas, hydrogen, the electricity grid, energy storage, global carbon management and sustainable finance.
 We’ve significantly expanded collaborations with industry, governments and other stakeholders.
 We also launched exploration of a new educational discipline, “macro-energy systems,” for the integrated study of the energy transition.
 Many universities around the world are similarly devoting greater resources to energy research.
 We do not, yet, have all the answers, but by working together with focus, drive and passion, we will.

 We hope you will join us for the online Global Energy Dialogues and live Stanford Global Energy Forums so that our current and future leaders can together explore, understand and help shape the future of energy.